vasucp1207/preact-appwrite-todoList/README.md

 ### Setup
 - Fork the repo to your account.
-- Clone the newly forked repo using the command
+- Clone your forked repo using
 ``
 git clone https://github.com/<YourGithubUserName>/preact-appwrite-todoList.git
 ``